 There is a computer and other opportunities for ICT.
 There are also plenty of activities to explore and investigate, design and make, and to learn about time, the environment and communities.

 There is plenty of opportunity to respond to experiences, communicate ideas and explore media and materials, create music and dance and develop imaginative play with areas such as the home corner and dressing up rack.

 In order to help your child settle happily we hope that you will be able to visit once or twice for a short time together before your child starts and then perhaps stay with them during their first session.
-For many children this is enough as they will then once or twice for a short time together and then perhaps stay with them know our names, some of the children, the routine and where the toilets are!
-Some children may need you to stay a little longer before they are comfortable.
+For many children this is enough as they will then know our names, some of the children, the routine and where the toilets are!
+Some children may need you to stay a little longer before they are comfortable entirely.
 The children are provided with a drink of milk/water and a light snack about half way through the morning.
 If your child has any dietary requirements or restrictions please speak to a staff member who will organize alternatives.